Farmhouse Style Hanging Kitchen Towel Tutorial

-These towels are perfect to make to give away as gifts for Christmas (or any other occasion) since they are so quick and easy to make!
-They are also great DIY farmhouse style kitchen accessories.
+These DIY Hanging Kitchen Towels are perfect to give away as gifts for Christmas (or any other occasion) since they are so quick and easy to make!
+They are also great DIY farmhouse-style kitchen accessories.

 Liz from Simple Simon & Co. designed the most genius hanging kitchen towel project.
 It’s made using a hot pad and a simple kitchen dishtowel.
 I love that she used towels from the Magnolia kitchen line (as it’s one of my all-time favorites).

-Hi, I am liZ from Simple Simon and Company and I am excited to show you how to make one of my kitchen essentials…an oven hanging dishtowel.
-I use these all the time and they are super easy to make.
+Hi, I am LiZ from Simple Simon and Company.
+I am excited to show you how to make one of my kitchen essentials: an oven-hanging dishtowel.
+I use these all the time, and they are super easy to make.

 All you need to put one of them together is: